Equivalence of Extended $U(1)$ Chern-Simons and Reshetikhin-Turaev TQFTs: Extended Equivalence of Chern--Simons and RT Theories Extended Equivalence of U(1) Chern--Simons and RT Theories)

 \subsection{\texorpdfstring{Extended Equivalence of Abelian RT and $U(1)$ Chern--Simons TQFTs}{Extended Equivalence of Abelian RT and U(1) Chern-Simons TQFTs}}

 We now state the main result.
 The two extended TQFT functors agree under the boundary identification \eqref{eq:PhiSigma}.
-The only subtlety is that Theorem~\ref{thm:closed-equivalence} compares the \emph{raw} closed invariants and leaves a universal signature phase; in the extended formalism this phase is absorbed by the Walker--Maslov correction, as established in Theorem~\ref{thm:canonical-weighted-closure}.
-With that understood, the proof follows Turaev's definition of bordism operators via closed pairings together with Manoliu's gluing formula, using the established closed and boundary comparison theorems as input.
+Theorem~\ref{thm:closed-equivalence} identifies the closed invariants exactly, the role of the extended formalism is instead the usual one: to incorporate the Walker--Maslov correction needed for strict functoriality of the bordism operators.
+With this understood, the proof follows Turaev's definition of bordism operators via closed pairings together with the gluing formula, using the closed comparison theorem, the boundary state-space identification, and Theorem~\ref{thm:canonical-weighted-closure} to match the extended normalizations on the canonical handlebody closures.

 \begin{theorem} Fix $k\in 2\mathbb Z_{>0}$, and let

 Let